Infant Dentistry North dartmouth

 Why should my baby see the dentist?

 The American Academy of Pediatric Dentistry (AAPD) recommends children see the dentist by their first birthday.
-Primary or baby teeth typically begin to erupt by 6 months of age, and it’s important to have your infant’s first teeth examined by a board-certified pediatric dentist, like Dr. Sean, to ensure their oral health is on the right track.
+Primary or baby teeth typically begin to erupt by 6 months of age, and it’s important to have your infant’s first teeth examined by a board-certified pediatric dentist, like Dr. Sean or Dr. Karina, to ensure their oral health is on the right track.

 North dartmouth Infant Dentistry